Sight vs. Vision:

 - Yes, genetics play a role in myopia, but epigenetic factors can mitigate it.

-Behavioral optometrists assess these vision aspects, emphasising real-world training over virtual alternatives.
+Behavioural optometrists assess these vision aspects, emphasising real-world training over virtual alternatives.
 While devices can be helpful as a starting point, usage must be supervised and limited.

 The Impact of Screen Time